jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ```

-You should be able to load this page in your webbrowser by accessing: ```http://localhost/index.php```
+You should be able to load this page in the browser in your virtual machine by accessing: ```http://localhost/index.php```

 Also you can add SSL certs
-Digital Ocean self-signed exercise
-Get Apache License

-#### Apache in RedHat based Distros

-Process is different in Redhat - things don't turn on by default and you have to add modules manually.
 Digital Ocean self-signed exercise

 ### Nginx